 The history of learning disabilities as a category is a short one.
 The process of categorization and hence labeling a child so that he can receive in some way the services of special education have come under attack from a number of professionals.
 Some of the strongest arguments against the labeling process is special education, have been based upon the view point that this process has a self fulfilling aspect in which the label itself leads to a lowering to a teacher expectations and a consequent lowering of pupil aspiration and performance (Mercer 1977; Dunn 1968; Rosenthal and Fode 1963).
 The belief that special education labels are solely or at least partly responsible for stigmas, humiliation and often lower pupil performance is still very common in special education.
 Sociology education seems to have focused its major attention on the pert played by the labeler, such as teachers and given little credence to the credence to the labeled, that is, the child.
-The frequency of the labeling and the child's feeling about the teacher will also influence the child's acceptance of the label.
-Once again, the child's awareness of the interactions between himself and the teacher will be a contributing factor.
+The frequency of the labeling and the child's discrete formation of the labeling and the child's awareness of the interactions between himself and the teacher will be a contributing factor.